Ronaldo scores hattrick as Portugal draw in thriller against Spain

 Describing the atmosphere of a news conference as a funeral on the eve of the competition, captain Sergio Ramos had to remind the media assembled that his team was about to compete in his sport's biggest competition.

-Any pessimistic Spanish hearts would have sunk further within minutes of this brilliant match starting as Ronaldo scored from the spot, having forced Nacho into a calamitous tackle with a cute stepover.
+Any pessimistic Spanish heart would have sunk further within minutes of this brilliant match starting as Ronaldo scored from the spot, having forced Nacho into a calamitous tackle with a cute stepover.

 There was little gloom among Spain's players, however, as they displayed a mastery of the ball for which they are famed and superbly equalized through Costa.